-Inside the methodology, the useful data were identified, processed, visualized, and analyzed before being presented as a final product to the end-users.
-This process involved an analysis of satellite and ground data differences in precipitation measurements, the creation of anomaly and benefits maps, and determining the usefulness of satellites in measuring SWE.
+The data were identified, processed, visualized, and analyzed before being presented as final products to the end-users.
+This process involved (1) an analysis of satellite and ground data differences in precipitation measurements, (2) the creation of anomaly and benefits maps, and (3) determining the usefulness of satellites in measuring SWE.

 The first objective required the Climate Prediction Center Morphing Technique (CMORPH) CDRs, the Global Precipitation Measurement (GPM), four GHCN datasets, and the PRISM dataset.
-The CMORPH dataset is a satellite-derived climate data record (CDR) produced by the National Oceanic and Atmospheric Administration (NOAA).
+The CMORPH dataset is a satellite-derived CDR produced by the National Oceanic and Atmospheric Administration (NOAA).
 The satellite uses a passive microwave sensing technique to derive global precipitation estimates.
-Although these estimates are derived, the data are available at high spatial and temporal resolutions of .073° (8 km2 at the equator) from 1998 to 2013, but solely at a 30 minute temporal resolution.
-These estimates were collected in a numeric weather prediction adjusted format, which corrected biases in original CMORPH data.
+Although these estimates are derived, the data are available at high spatial and temporal resolutions of .073° (8 km2 at the equator) from 1998 to 2013, but solely at a 30-minute temporal resolution.
+These estimates were collected in a numeric weather prediction adjusted format, which corrected biases in the original CMORPH data.
 From the NOAA corrected repository, the global CMORPH dataset was downloaded in the form of compressed .tar files, representing a collection of 30-minute intervals from 1998 to 2013.
 Being such an enormous dataset, it required much further processing.
 Using the statistical program R, an un-compression process was automated to expand the CMORPH files into binary .bz2 files.
 From there, R code looped through each .bz2 file, processing each into a raster and clipping it to the study area.
 In the interest of the NWS and WRCC, the 30-minute rasters were aggregated into daily sums.
 This also greatly reduced the size of the dataset.
 The data was then manipulated and visualized to produce our results and findings.

 The second data source, GPM, is a global mission to produce satellite-derived precipitation measurements.
-This mission, launched by the National Aeronautic Space Administration (NASA) and the Japanese Aerospace Exploration Agency (JAXA) in 2013, is a continuation of the Tropical Rainfall Measuring Mission (TRMM), which collected rainfall estimates at tropical latitudes.
-GPM now creates a merged product of global precipitation estimates from 60°N to 60°S from March 14, 2014 to the present at a high spatial resolution of 0.1° (11.13 km2 at the equator) and temporal resolution of 30 minutes.
+This mission, launched by the National Aeronautic Space Administration (NASA) and the Japanese Aerospace Exploration Agency (JAXA) in 2013, is a continuation of the Tropical Rainfall Measuring Mission (TRMM), which collected rainfall estimates at tropical latitudes until April 2015.
+GPM now creates a merged product of global precipitation estimates from 60°N to 60°S, beginning March 14, 2014 at a high spatial resolution of 0.1° (11.13 km2 at the equator) and temporal resolution of 30 minutes.
 These records were collected from the NASA website.
-This data was subset to our study area before being downloaded, and then downloaded as GeoTiff files at a daily temporal resolution.
+This data was subset to thestudy area before being downloaded, and then downloaded as GeoTiff files at a daily temporal resolution.

 The GHCN and PRISM datasets, which the NWS and WRCC currently use, were chosen for the comparison of CMORPH against GPM.
-Of over twenty sources included in GHCN, four were used in this study: Snow Telemetry (SNOTEL), Remote Automated Weather Stations (RAWS), Automated Surface Observing System units (ASOS), and the Cooperative Observer Network (COOP).
+Of over twenty sources included in GHCN, four were used in this study: SNOTEL, RAWS, ASOS units, and the COOP.
 These all provide spatially expansive data in the study area and are consulted daily by monitoring organizations.
 The datasets of the GHCN, however, have fewer estimates at higher elevations, notably in the Sierra Nevada and Cascade mountains.
 The GHCN datasets were processed from five space-delimited text files.
 Four of the text files contained only raw precipitation estimates from the four GHCN sources, the date of each record, and the station ID associated with each.
-The remaining text file contained notably each station's latitude and longitude, plus the respective station ID.
+The remaining text file contained each station's latitude and longitude plus the respective station ID.